 - Keeps apprenticeship coordinators and instructors knowledgeable and in step with current practices.

 - Facilitates the process for apprentices to receive college credit and pursue degrees through Ivy Tech Community College of Indiana and Washtenaw Community College.

 The IACP involves three phases: internal evaluation, external evaluation and a recommendation for certification.
-During the internal evaluation the local union JATC/TIC labor and management representatives will perform a comprehensive examination of all aspects of their apprenticeship and training program.
-This process involves apprentices, instructors, the coordinator and possibly local contractors, all of whom contribute to the creation of a report detailing their findings.
+During the internal evaluation, the local union JATC/TIC labor and management representatives will perform a comprehensive examination of all aspects of their apprenticeship and training program.
+The process involves apprentices, instructors, the coordinator and possibly local contractors, all of whom contribute to the creation of a report detailing their findings.

-After the internal evaluation, a site visit will be conducted to assess strengths and weaknesses of the program.
-This consists of a qualified assessment team that examines policies, procedures, records, facilities, and conducts interviews to determine if the program follows established criteria.
-When internal and external evaluations are complete, a final a report with recommendations is made.
-This report is used to determine whether to grant, continue or withdraw certification.
+After the internal evaluation, a site visit is conducted to assess strengths and weaknesses of the program, consisting of a qualified assessment team to examines policies, procedures, records and facilities and to conduct interviews to determine if the program follows established criteria.
+When internal and external evaluations are complete, a final a report with recommendations is made to determine whether to grant, continue or withdraw certification.